Azure/opendigitaltwins-smartcities/README.md

 | `README.md`       | This README file.                          |
 | `LICENSE`         | The license for the sample.                |

-## Prerequisites
+## Running a Sample

+Outline step-by-step instructions to execute the sample and see its output.
+Include steps for executing the sample from the IDE, starting specific services in the Azure portal or anything related to the overall launch of the code.

+### Prerequisities
 Outline the required components and tools that a user might need to have on their machine in order to run the sample.
 This can be anything from frameworks, SDKs, OS versions or IDE releases.

-## Setup
+### Key concepts

+Provide users with more context on the tools and services used in the sample.
+Explain some of the code that is being used and how services interact with each other.

+### Set up
 Explain how to prepare the sample once the user clones or downloads the repository.
 The section should outline every step necessary to install dependencies and set up any settings (for example, API keys and output folders).

-## Running the sample

-Outline step-by-step instructions to execute the sample and see its output.
-Include steps for executing the sample from the IDE, starting specific services in the Azure portal or anything related to the overall launch of the code.

-## Key concepts

-Provide users with more context on the tools and services used in the sample.
-Explain some of the code that is being used and how services interact with each other.

 # Modeling guidelines
 Before creating new entities, [check if they exist already in the repo](https://github.com/Azure/opendigitaltwins-smartcities).
 You can look under each folder based on the use cases (e.g Environment, Mobility, etc.).